andrewh1978/px-cloud/README.md

  * `cloud`: set to one of `aws`, `gcp`
  * `platform`: set to one of `kubernetes`, `openshift`, `swarm`, `rancher`, `nomad`, `dcos`
  * `dcos_license`: DC/OS license hash
- * `tags`: name/value pairs to be used for AWS tags or GCP metadata

 There are also some cloud-specific variables below this section that may need to be modified.
 They all begin with `AWS_` and `GCP_`.
  * `AWS_keypair_name`: change to your keypair name